James Boggs (activist)

-James Boggs (May 27, 1919 – July 22, 1993) was an American Marxist political activist, auto worker and author.
-He was married to philosopher activist Grace Lee Boggs.
+James Boggs (May 28, 1919 – July 22, 1993) was an African-American Marxist political activist, auto worker, and author.
+He was married to philosopher-activist Grace Lee Boggs.
+James Boggs was best known for authoring The American Revolution: Pages from a Negro Worker's Notebook in 1963.

 Biography

-Born in 1919 in Marion Junction, Alabama, Boggs was an African-American activist, perhaps best known for authoring The American Revolution: Pages from a Negro Worker's Notebook in 1963.
-He was also an auto worker at Chrysler from 1940 until 1968.
+Boggs was born in 1919 in Marion Junction, Alabama, and moved to Detroit in 1938.
+He was an auto worker at Chrysler from 1940 until 1968.

+James Boggs married Grace Lee Boggs in 1953 and they remained married until his death in 1993.
+They worked with organizations such as Save Our Sons and Daughters, We the People Reclaim Our Streets, and Detroiters Uniting.

-Boggs was active in the revolutionary left organization, Correspondence Publishing Committee, from around the time it left the Trotskyist movement in the early 1950s.
+Boggs was active in the revolutionary left organization the Correspondence Publishing Committee from around the time it left the Trotskyist movement in the early 1950s.
 The group was advised by C. L. R. James, who was at that time exiled in Britain.
 In 1955, James Boggs became the editor of their bi-monthly publication, called Correspondence.
-When Correspondence Publishing Committee suffered a split in 1955, led by Raya Dunayevskaya, and lost nearly half its membership, James and Grace Lee Boggs remained loyal to Correspondence Publishing Committee.
-However, in 1962, Boggs and Grace Lee Boggs led a split themselves, taking control over Correspondence Publishing Committee and breaking with C. L. R. James.
-Afterwards, Boggs continued publication of Correspondence independently for a couple of years.
-James Boggs expressed the reasons for the 1962 split in his 1963 book, The American Revolution: Pages from a Negro Worker's Notebook.
+When Correspondence Publishing Committee had a split in 1955, led by Raya Dunayevskaya, and lost nearly half its membership, James and Grace Lee Boggs remained loyal to the Correspondence Publishing Committee.
+However, in 1962, they led a split themselves, taking control over Correspondence Publishing Committee and breaking with C. L. R. James.
+Afterwards, Boggs continued publication of Correspondence independently for a few years.

+In 1963 he published his book The American Revolution: Pages from a Negro Worker's Notebook.
+He has also written Racism and the Class Struggle as well as co-authored Revolution and Evolution in the Twentieth Century with Grace Lee Boggs.

-In later years, he would play an influential role in the radical wing of the civil rights movement and interacted with many of the most important civil rights activists of the day including Malcolm X, Ossie Davis and many others.
+In later years, he played an influential role in the radical wing of the civil rights movement and was connected with many important civil rights activists of the day including Malcolm X, Ossie Davis, and others.

-In 1979 James Boggs and partner Grace Lee Boggs contributed to the founding of National Organization for an American Revolution (NOAR).
+In 1979 James Boggs and Grace Lee Boggs contributed to the founding of National Organization for an American Revolution (NOAR).

-Boggs and Grace Lee Boggs, who were married from 1953 until his death in 1993, built what Ibram X. Kendi called "a durable partnership that was at once marital, intellectual, and political.
-It was a genuine partnership of equals, remarkable not only for its unique pairing or for its longevity, but also for its capacity to continually generate theoretical reflection and modes of activist engagement."